artexmg/rockstars-setup/docs/source/index.rst

 Before You Begin
 ================

 This is a quick setup guide to help you to get your remote system up and running.
-It is specifically target for Rockstars G6, so if you are following it for a different server it still works, but you will need to teawk the IP address.
+It is specifically target for Rockstars G6, so if you are following it for a different server it stills works, but you will need to teawk the IP address.

 If you have a question, please contact your instructor.